KDE/digikam-doc/image_editor/transform_tools.rst

 The digiKam resize Photograph is definitely one of the most advanced tools to increase a photograph's size with minimal loss in image quality.

 Rescaling an image to make it smaller is easy.
 The big question is: how can you blow up an image and keep the details sharp?
 How can one zoom in when the resolution boundary has been reached?
 How can one reinvent or guess the missing information to fill in the necessarily coarse image after upsizing?
-Well, the algorithm we use here does an excellent job, try it out and see for yourself!
+Well, the algorithm we use here does an excellent job, try it out and see for yourself.

 Resizing a Photograph
 ~~~~~~~~~~~~~~~~~~~~~

 If the photograph has the wrong size, you can scale it to the size you would like by using Transform Resize tool.
-Select Transform --> Resize and adjust the target values.
+Select :menuselection:`Transform --> Resize` and adjust the target values.
 The Resize tool dialog is available below.

 .. figure:: images/editor_resize.webp
     :alt: